precisit/arduino-temperature-slack-bot/README.md

 # arduino-temperature-slack-bot
-# This is a Readme-filed
+# This is a Readme-file